 Good planning positively impacts everyone in the community and with so many important changes occurring in the coming years, we’re opening up the process to all South Australians.

+The Community Engagement Charter is the first of its kind in Australia, putting consultation and participation at the forefront of the planning process.
 It will establish outcome-based, measurable requirements for engaging community members on proposed changes to planning policy.
 The Charter will also allow engagement to be tailored to suit the needs of the community.

 The Charter will work to put people at the centre of major planning decisions and: